CI HUBCI HUB SDK

 Below is the complete list of handlers you can implement.
 Start with the ones your platform supports and add more over time.
 Handlers you don't implement are simply omitted.

-Every handler inside defineIntegration is fully typed — the SDK infers the correct locals and requestData types for each handler, so you don't need to annotate them manually.
+Every handler inside defineIntegration is fully typed — the SDK infers the correct locals and requestData types for each handler.
+For stricter compile-time types on adapterData, per-handler requestData, and OAuth state, pass a type config to defineIntegration.
+See Typed Integrations.

 import {